KapuyuaX-Dev/Absensi/README.md

 ## To use build version
 1. clone this github repository
-2. run main.exe in "Absensi\dist\main"
+2. run main.exe in Absensi\dist\main

 ## To activate virtual environment
 1. clone this github repository